Neel Doshi: Culture & Motivation in Education

 In this episode, author and researcher Neel Doshi discusses the importance of culture in motivating people and organizations to reach their potential and explores the concept “Why you work determines how well you work.”

-Neel Doshi (guest): “Just going through the motions, just doing what I'm doing and as a software engineer at a big company.
+Neel Doshi (Guest): “Just going through the motions, just doing what I'm doing and as a software engineer at a big company.
 And I remember going in excited, Bright eyed Bushy Tailed, like Ireally wanted to make a difference and have impact in this company.
 And within maybe three months, I hated my job.

 And the funny thing is most people would say, Oh, so you must have had bad leaders.
 No, totally not.
 My leaders are awesome people like really, really kind, generous, caring people.
 Now, going back to your original question about culture and motivation.
-If you want a high performing organization, the reason why people are doing their work needs to be play, purpose and potential—not emotional pressure, economic pressure in inertia.”
+If you want a high performing organization, the reason why people are doing their work needs to be play, purpose and potential—not emotional pressure, economic pressure and inertia.”

-Tyler Vawser (host): Welcome to SchoolCEO Conversations.
+Tyler Vawser (Host): Welcome to SchoolCEO Conversations.
 The goal of the show is to level the playing field for superintendents and other school leaders.
 If you're someone that's responsible for leading and taking control of how your community thinks and feels about your schools and your district, this is the show for you.

 I'm your host, Tyler Vawser, and to that end, I sit down with leaders in education and in business to discuss how to better market your schools.
 Today I'm speaking with Neel Doshi.
 Neel is the co-author of a book Primed to Perform.
 That really digs into the science of motivation and how to build high performing cultures.